From pore collapse to crystal growth: ultrafast laser-induced stishovite formation in nanoporous silica: Abstract

 \section{Abstract}

 The crystallization of amorphous solids under ultrafast laser irradiation represents a paradigm of non-equilibrium phase transitions, where the interplay between electromagnetic energy localization and atomic-scale dynamics remains largely uncharted.
-By using a multiscale framework that couples Finite-Difference Time-Domain simulations of nonlinear light propagation with Molecular Dynamics of the atomic response, we demonstrate that field enhancement at nanopore interfaces confines laser energy and drives a rapid collapse of the surrounding matrix.
-In the silica structure containing a nanopore of 2 nm radius, corresponding to a porosity of approximately 7\%, the enhanced local electromagnetic field led to a final equilibrium temperature 16\% higher than for the 1-nm pore (1\% porosity), and 20\% higher than for the homogeneous medium.
-Particularly, the heterogeneous energy localization in the 2-nm porous system created a preferential nucleation site within the dense glass network and led to the ultrafast formation of stishovite, a high-pressure crystalline phase of SiO$_2$, on a sub-nanosecond timescale, significantly faster than in homogeneous silica at the same equilibrium temperature.
-Such accelerated crystallization enables the phase transition to outpace pressure relaxation, which would otherwise inhibit stishovite formation under identical thermal loading.
-These predictions align with experimental observations of laser-induced crystallization in confined geometries and establish nanopores as potent catalysts for controlling solid-state transformations via tailored electromagnetic hotspots.
+By using a multiscale framework that couples finite-difference time-domain simulations of nonlinear femtosecond laser pulse propagation with molecular dynamics of the atomic response, we demonstrate that field enhancement around the pores of nanoporous amorphous silica confines laser energy and drives rapid pore collapse.
+In nanoporous silica, the enhanced local electromagnetic field leads to stronger energy absorption compared with smaller-pore and homogeneous systems.
+This heterogeneous energy localization provides preferential nucleation sites within the dense glass network, leading to ultrafast formation of stishovite on a sub-nanosecond timescale, faster than in homogeneous silica.
+This accelerated crystallization can outpace pressure relaxation making the transition to a high-pressure phase possible.
+These results are confirmed by experimental observations of femtosecond-laser-induced crystallization in confined geometries, and show that electromagnetic hotspots in nanoporous glass structures can be tailored to control solid-state transformations.